rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_containers.md

 The following procedure is a high-level overview of Amazon ECS
 * First, container images are pulled from a registry.
 This registry can be Amazon ECR—which is one of many AWS services that integrate with Amazon ECS—or a third-party or private registry.
 * Next, you define your application.
 Customize the container images with the necessary code and resources, and then create the appropriate configuration files to group.
 Then, define your containers as short-running tasks or long-running services within Amazon ECS.
 * When you are ready to bring your services online, you select one of two launch types: AWS Fargate or Amazon EC2.
 You can mix and match the two launch types as needed within your application.
-The next slide highlights distinctions between these two launch types.
+The next slide highlights the distinctions between these two launch types.
 * Finally, you can use Amazon ECS to manage your containers.
 Amazon ECS scales your application and manages your containers for availability.

 #### Launch Types

 The Fargate launch type provides a near-serverless experience, where AWS completely manages the infrastructure that supports your containers.
-* AWS manages the placement of your tasks on instances, and makes sure that each task has the appropriate amount of CPU and memory.
+* AWS manages the placement of your tasks on instances and makes sure that each task has the appropriate amount of CPU and memory.
 * With Fargate, you can focus on the tasks and the application architecture, instead of worrying about the infrastructure.

 The Amazon EC2 launch type is useful when you want more control over the infrastructure that supports your tasks.
 * You create and manage clusters of EC2 instances to support your containers.
 * You also define the placement of containers across your cluster based on your resource needs, isolation policies, and availability requirements.
-* You have more granular control over your environment without operating your own cluster management and configuration management systems, or worrying about scaling your management infrastructure.
+* You have more granular control over your environment without operating your own cluster management and configuration management systems or worrying about scaling your management infrastructure.

 For more information about AWS Fargate, [see the product page](https://aws.amazon.com/fargate/) [For more information about the Fargate and EC2 launch types](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_types.html.AWS)